LeChatErrant/API-template/README.md

 Run `npm run db:up`

-> Note that `npm run db` will migrate and apply migrations
+> Note that `npm run db` will migrate and apply migrations, all at once

 ## Dev mode

-Start local database `npm run dev:db`
+You can start a local database with `npm run dev:db`

-Run `npm run dev` will watch for any changes
+`npm run dev` will generate the orm, start the server, and watch for any changes.
+That all you need

 ## Lint